 To climb mount Ainos

-The highest peak of the Ionian happens to also be the smallest National Park of Greece.
-One thing is for sure: the forests of Ainos are a sight to behold and a climb among them is a once-in-a-lifetime experience.
-Hiking enthusiasts, note that you can learn all about Ainos’ trails, routes, and maps here.
-If you’re lucky, you may even get to see the wild horses that live up here.
+The highest peak of the Ionian happens to also be the smallest National Park in Greece.
+One thing is for sure: the forests of Mount Ainos are a sight to behold, and a climb among them is a once-in-a-lifetime experience you need to take to explore Kefalonia to its full potential.

-Its red, crimson sand, which you have never seen anywhere, is due to the clay of the rocks at the back of the beach, with which you will do a free natural spa before each swim; everyone does it so there is no reason to be shy!
+Its red, crimson sand, which you have never seen anywhere, is due to the clay of the rocks at the back of the beach, with which you will do a free natural spa before each swim; everyone does it, so there is no reason to be shy!

-Green hills that stretch all the way up to deep blue waters, give the beach of Antistamo an eerie vibe.
+Green hills that stretch all the way up to deep blue waters give the beach of Antistamo an eerie vibe.
 For that reason, Antisamo is a favorite destination for divers and lovers of the underwater world, especially thanks to the ravine created by the white pebbles at its bottom.

 How to get there